An array is a data structure that holds an ordered collection of elements. Each position in the array has an index, starting with 0.

 In Python, you can simply say:

-Here, the details about the array's length are abstracted out for you.
+Here, the details about the length are abstracted out for you.
 You can add as many prices as you’d like.

 Fun fact: strings are almost always implemented as arrays of characters.